crypto101/book/src/public-key-encryption.rst

 Description
 ~~~~~~~~~~~

-So far, we have only done :term:`secret-key encryption`.
-Suppose, that you could
+So far, we have explored :term:`secret-key encryption`.
+Suppose that you
-have a cryptosystem that didn't involve a single secret key, but instead
+have a cryptosystem that did not involve a single secret key.
+A cryptosystem that instead
-had a key pair: one public key, which you freely distribute, and a
+has a key pair: one public key, which you freely distribute, and a
 private one, which you keep to yourself.

-People can encrypt information intended for you by using your public
+People encrypt information intended for you by using your public
 key.
-The information is then impossible to decipher without your private
+The information is impossible to decipher without your private
 key.
 This is called :term:`public-key encryption`.

-For a long time, people thought this was impossible.
+For a long time, people thought :term:`public-key encryption` was impossible.
 However, starting
-in the 1970s, such algorithms started appearing.
+in the 1970s, such algorithms began appearing.
 The first publicly
 available encryption scheme was produced by three cryptographers from
 MIT: Ron Rivest, Adi Shamir and Leonard Adleman.
 The algorithm they
 published is still the most common one today, and carries the first
 letters of their last names: RSA.

-:term:`public-key algorithm`\s aren't limited to encryption.
-In fact, you've
+:term:`Public-key algorithm`\s are not limited to encryption.
+In fact, you
-already seen a :term:`public-key algorithm` in this book that isn't directly
+already saw a :term:`public-key algorithm` in this book that is not directly
 used for encryption.
-There are actually three related classes of
+Three related classes of
-:term:`public-key algorithm`\s:
+:term:`public-key algorithm`\s exist:

-#. :term:`Key exchange <key exchange>` algorithms, such as Diffie-Hellman, which allow you to
+#. :term:`Key exchange <key exchange>` algorithms like Diffie-Hellman.
+They allow you to
    agree on a shared secret across an insecure medium.
 #.
-Encryption algorithms, such as the ones we'll discuss in this
+Encryption algorithms, such as the ones we discuss in this
-   chapter, which allow people to encrypt without having to agree on a
+   chapter.
+They allow people to encrypt without agreement on a
    shared secret.
 #.
-Signature algorithms, which we'll discuss in a later chapter, which
+Signature algorithms, which we discuss in a later chapter.
+They
-   allow you to sign any piece of information using your private key in
+   allow you to sign any piece of information using your private key.
-   a way that allows anyone else to easily verify it using your public
+   Anyone else can easily verify using your public
    key.

 Why not use public-key encryption for everything?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-At face value, it seems that :term:`public-key encryption` algorithms obsolete all our previous :term:`secret-key encryption` algorithms.
-We could just use public key encryption for everything, avoiding all the added complexity of having to do :term:`key agreement` for our symmetric algorithms.
-However, when we look at practical cryptosystems, we see that they're almost always *hybrid* cryptosystems: while :term:`public-key algorithm`\s play a very important role, the bulk of the encryption and authentication work is done by secret-key algorithms.
+At face value, it seems like :term:`public-key encryption` algorithms obsolete all previous :term:`secret-key encryption` algorithms.
+We can use public-key encryption for everything, avoiding the added complexity in doing a :term:`key agreement` for symmetric algorithms.
+However, practical cryptosystems are almost always *hybrid* cryptosystems.
+While :term:`public-key algorithm`\s play a major role, the bulk of encryption and authentication is completed by secret-key algorithms.

-By far the most important reason for this is performance.
+By far the most important reason is for performance.
 Compared to our speedy :term:`stream cipher`\s (native or otherwise), :term:`public-key encryption` mechanisms are extremely slow.
 RSA is limited to at most its key size, which for 2048-bit means 256 bytes.
 Under these circumstances encryption takes 0.29 megacycles, and decryption takes a whopping 11.12 megacycles.
 :cite:`cryptopp:bench` To put this into perspective, symmetric key algorithms work within an order of magnitude of 10 or so cycles per byte in either direction.
-This means it will take a symmetric key algorithm approximately 3 kilocycles in order to decrypt 256 bytes, which is about 4000 times faster than the asymmetric version.
-The state of the art in secure symmetric ciphers is even faster: AES-GCM with hardware acceleration or Salsa20/ChaCha20 only need about 2 to 4 cycles per byte, further widening the performance gap.
+It takes a symmetric key algorithm approximately 3 kilocycles to decrypt 256 bytes, which is about 4000 times faster than the asymmetric version.
+The state-of-the-art technology in secure symmetric ciphers, AES-GCM, is even faster.
+AES-GCM with hardware acceleration or Salsa20/ChaCha20 only needs about 2 to 4 cycles per byte, which further widens the performance gap.

-There are a few other problems with most practical cryptosystems.
-For example, RSA can't encrypt anything larger than its modulus, which is generally less than or equal 4096 bits, far smaller than the largest messages we'd like to send.
+A few other problems occur with most practical cryptosystems.
+For example, RSA cannot encrypt anything larger than its modulus.
+The modulus is generally less than or equal 4096 bits, and far smaller than the largest messages we would like to send.
 Still, the most important reason is the speed argument given above.

 RSA